Learn about the Charter

 - How the Charter has shaped Canada

-- When and how the government can put limits on your rights
+- When and how the government can put limits on individual rights

 - If the government limits your rights without good reason